 You can easily do this in QuickBase.
 You'll need to create a few new fields in both your customer and quotes tables, relate these tables and then set up a special field to capture this combination number.
 To do so:

-To learn about creating fields, read https://www.quickbase.com/help/adding_a_field.html.
+To learn about creating fields, read https://www.quickbase.com/user-assistance/default.html#adding_a_field.html.
 Once you've created this field, click its name to open field properties.
-Then turn on the "Require unique values for all entries in this field" checkbox and click Save.
+Then turn on the "Values in this field must be unique" checkbox and click Save.

 2. Create a relationship between the Customers table and Quotes table.

 In this relationship, each Customer can have many Quotes.
 Therefore, the "one" is Customers and the "many" is Quotes.
 In other words, Quotes will be the details table that features a lookup to Customers, the master table.
 (To learn how to create a relationship see: https://www.quickbase.com/user-assistance/default.html#creating_a_relati...)

 3. In the Customer table, create a summary field that captures "# of Quotes".